Xingzhongfan/AstrNNPapers/README.md

-# AstrNNPapers
+# 🌌AstrNNPapers
-Here is a collection of astronomical papers involving neural network - Version 1.0.
+🪐 Here is a collection of astronomical papers involving neural network - Version 1.0.

 - The entire dataset can be viewed [here](./dataset/AstrNNPapers_V1.md).
 - Download the CSV format [here](./dataset/AstrNNPapers_V1.csv).